Seashellbear/seashellbear.github.io/_tabs/Link-me-up.md

 Visit [Arkhaven](https://www.Arkhaven.com/comics/fantasy/three-of-cups/) to read up to chapter 21 of **Three of Cups** online, for free.
 Posting of new chapters will resume in April.

-You can follow me on [Instagram](https://www.instagram.com/seashell.bear.creative/) and stay up to date on new releases (Arkhaven), creative projects, and more.
+Or check out my published **D&D adventures** on [DMsGuild](https://www.dmsguild.com/browse.php?author=Suus)

-Or check out my published D&D adventures on [DMsGuild](https://www.dmsguild.com/browse.php?author=Suus)
+Follow me on [Instagram](https://www.instagram.com/seashell.bear.creative/) and stay up to date on new releases, creative projects, and more.